As in, 50 Democrats, 50 Republicans, and no clear majority. What happens then?

 - Setting the daily legislative agenda, which is one of the majority leader’s primary jobs.
 In practice, this means the majority leader can control what gets discussed and voted upon.

 - Having the privilege of offering amendments first to any bill.
 This is one of the perks that goes along with the post of majority leader.

-- Being in the Under current Senate rules, the percentage of seats on any given committee given to each party are determined by the percentage that that party holds overall, so the greater a majority your party has, the greater number of seats you have on any given committee.
+Holding the majority of seats in committees.
+Under current Senate rules, the percentage of seats on any given committee given to each party are determined by the percentage that that party holds overall, so the greater a majority your party has, the greater number of seats you have on any given committee.

-- More importantly, committee chairs are always members of the majority party – and as the chairs are responsible for setting committee business and deciding what gets to move out of committee for consideration by the floor (here’s looking at you, Chuck Grassley), representatives from the majority party exercise a significant amount of control over what the Senate gets done.
+- Committee chairs are always members of the majority party – and as the chairs are responsible for setting committee business and deciding what gets to move out of committee for consideration by the floor (here’s looking at you, Chuck Grassley), representatives from the majority party exercise a significant amount of control over what the Senate gets done.